gjolleyrogers/gjolleyrogers.github.io/content/collection/The-Baseline/index.md

 >Source:<br><a href="https://www.researchgate.net/publication/349004735_Food_system_impacts_on_biodiversity_loss_Three_levers_for_food_system_transformation_in_support_of_nature"> Benton, Tim & Bieg, Carling & Harwatt, Helen & Wellesley, Laura & Pudasaini, Roshan.
 (2021).
 Food system impacts on biodiversity loss Three levers for food system transformation in support of nature.
 10.13140/RG.2.2.34045.28640.  </a>

 So in the very recent past, the whole earth ecosystem has changed.
 Much of the past flow of energy and resources has  been routed permanently to service a growing human population.
-On geological scales,
+On geological scales, rapid and ongoing.  with worrying implications for all animal life.

+Context. .16 GT carbon  ~ 8% of the worlds animal biomass

 {{< figure src="/images/pnas.1711842115fig01.jpeg"
  caption="**A recent census of the total mass (in gigatonnes of carbon)all life of the earth**<br><br> "